15 Side Effects Of Whey Protein You Should Be Aware Of

 Although whey protein has many benefits, it does come with quite a few side effects as well.
 So, is whey protein good for you?
 To understand it in more detail, take a look at fifteen of the adverse effects that this protein can have on your body.

-1. Excessive Fat Gain:
+1. Excessive Fat Gain

-2. Kidney Stone Formation:
+2. Kidney Stone Formation

-Kidney stone formation is a possible side effect of protein supplements.
-When you consume whey protein, there is a risk of kidney stone formation.
+So, when you consume whey protein, there may be a risk of kidney stone formation.
 While it may not be a direct cause, experts believe that this protein can make the condition worse if you are already suffering from it.
 To prevent this, you should take adequate quantities of dietary fiber and water.

 A blogger began dealing with back pain after taking whey protein supplements in high school to build muscle.
 Their personal trainer attributed it to potential kidney problems due to inadequate water consumption while using the protein.
 The blogger wrote, “Ultimately, it’s noted that whey protein could possibly be linked to kidney pea gravel.
 If you have back pain, stop taking whey protein until the pain subsides (i).”

-3. Digestive Problems:
+3. Digestive Problems

 [ Read: Side Effects Of Soy Proteins ]

-4. Risk Of Gout:
+4. Risk Of Gout

 Although there is no evidence that whey protein is a direct cause of gout, it can worsen the problem if you already have it.
 It is also best to consult a physician before you start taking whey protein if there is a history of gout in your family.